jjohn163/CPE202-StarterCode-Project2/ass2.md

 For this project, you will implement a program to evaluate a postfix (Reverse Polish or RPN) expression.
-To make the program more versatile, you'll also provide code to convert infix expressions (the kind used in standard arithmetic) and prefix (Polish or PN) expressions to postfix expressions.
-In this way, your program will be able to evaluate prefix, infix and postfix expressions.
+To make the program more versatile, you'll also provide code to convert prefix (Polish or PN) expressions to postfix expressions.
+In this way, your program will be able to evaluate prefix and postfix expressions.
 Many language translators (e.g. compiler) do something similar to convert expressions into code that is easy to execute on a computer.